Skip to main content

 Frequently Asked Questions

 Miami is the unique crossroads of nine tribal nations.
-Following the McGirt and subsequent rulings, jurisdictional analysis in Ottawa County is a critical legal consideration for all criminal and civil matters involving tribal members or lands.
+Following the McGirt and subsequent rulings, jurisdictional analysis in Ottawa County is a critical legal consideration for all civil and regulatory matters involving tribal members or lands.

 D. Colby Addison serves as a Tribal Supreme Court Justice.
 This provides a deep, expert-level perspective on tribal law and jurisdiction that few firms in Oklahoma can match, particularly for cases involving complex sovereign issues.